 This statutory auditors' report includes information required by European regulation and French law, such as information about the appointment of the statutory auditors or verification of the management report and other documents provided to shareholders.

 This report should be read in conjunction with, and construed in accordance with, French law and professional auditing standards applicable in France.

-To the annual general meeting of Transgene S.A.,
+To annual general meeting of TRANSGENE,

 Opinion